google/web-starter-kit-extras/README.md

 # Web Starter Kit Extras

-This repository contains optional additions to [Web Starter Kit (WSK)][0] project which, while useful, do not strictly belong in the main WSK repository.
+This repository contains optional additions to [Web Starter Kit (WSK)][0] project, such as web server configurations, which, while useful, do not strictly belong in the main WSK repository.

 ## [Server Configs](server-configs)